Requesting Repeat Prescriptions

-Requests can be made online on the Patient Access website.
+Requests can be made online on the NHS App.

 Paper prescriptions can be sought from reception at your GP practice.

-Requests can still be made on Patient Access website.
+Requests can still be made on the NHS App.

 Patients can still track the progress of their prescription on the website, to know when it is ready for pick up.